tqhuy2018/Casper-Perl-sdk/docs/Help.md

 #### 2. Input & Output:

-* For this function in file "GetStatusResultRPC.pm":
+* In this function in file "GetStatusResultRPC.pm":

 ```Perl
 sub getStatus